GaurangaKrB/gaurangakrb.github.io/_pages/about.md

 Beyond research, I am passionate about cinema, chess, competitive programming, and travel.
 I also enjoy writing, and you can find a collection of my thoughts and articles in the [blogs](https://gaurangakrb.github.io/year-archive/) section.

-I am always open to connecting with fellow researchers and enthusiasts to exchange ideas or explore potential collaborations.
+Always open to connecting with fellow researchers and enthusiasts to exchange ideas or explore potential collaborations.
 Please feel free to reach out.

 <style>
   :root {